NVIDIA-Omniverse/web-viewer-sample/README.md

   - Shut down the Kit application.
   - Start the Kit application.
   - Start the dev server: `npm run dev`

+### Refreshing the Client

+Kit app streaming is designed to start, run, and end; however, while developing the solution you may want to refresh the client in a browser and thus interrupt the normal flow.

+Restarting the client could cause errors on the Kit application side.
+If the stream does not immediately re-appear just wait a few seconds.
+If it still does not appear try refreshing the browser one more time.
+If this doesn't work you may need to restart the Kit application and client.

 ## License